derawi/uniswap-v3-cross-pool-oracle/README.md

-# Uniswap V3 "Cross Pool" Oracle
+# Uniswap V3 "Cross Pool" Oracle - Arbitrum

 > 🚨 Security status: unaudited

+- The contracts are ported to solidity v0.8.
+- Addresses are changed being compatible with Arbitrum mainnet
+- Updated hardhat to a custom fork by the arbitrum devs for being compatible with the Arbitrum Nitro tx format.

 A UniswapV3 TWAP oracle with the ability to query asset prices across an intermediate liquidity pool (e.g. `WBTC -> WETH -> USDC`).